Parking in the Lake Louise area

 Banff National Park

-Parks Canada shuttles, Roam Public Transit, and vehicle operators are permitted from June to mid-October.
-Exceptions will be made for visitors with valid parking placards, for people with disabilities, and guests of Moraine Lake Lodge.
+Parks Canada shuttles and licensed commercial vehicle operators are permitted from June to mid-October.
+Exceptions will be made for visitors with valid, government-issued accessible parking placards and registered guests of Moraine Lake Lodge.

 Attempting to take your personal vehicle to this iconic destination is not recommended.

-This parking lot fills by sunrise and stay full throughout daylight hours.
+This parking lot fills by sunrise and stays full throughout daylight hours in the summer months.
 When parking has filled, there is no space to wait for parking stalls to become available.
-If you choose to drive, plan ahead, arrive with extra time and patience, and have back-up destinations to visit.
+If you choose to drive, arrive with extra time and patience, and have back-up destinations to visit.

-Paid parking is in effect at this location during the shuttle season (May – October).
+Paid parking is in effect at this location during the shuttle season (May to October).
+This fee is in addition to your national park entry pass.
 Visit our fees page for pricing.
-This fee is in addition to your national park entry pass.

 Frequently asked questions

-If parking is so difficult, how should I access Lake Louise
+If parking is so difficult, how should I access the Lake Louise Lakeshore?

-The best way to experience Lake Louise and Moraine Lake is by Parks Canada shuttle or Roam Public Transit.
-On-it Regional Transit will also be offering direct service from Calgary to Lake Louise.
-Commercial tours and operators are another good option.
+The best way to experience Lake Louise and Moraine Lake is by Parks Canada shuttle.
+Advanced reservations are required.
+Free parking is available at the Lake Louise Park and Ride for visitors with a Parks Canada shuttle reservation.
+Roam Public Transit offers direct service from Banff to Lake Louise, and licensed commercial tour operators are another good option.

 When is paid parking in effect?

-Paid parking is in effect for all public stalls at upper Lake Louise from 3 am to 7 pm from May 17 to October 14, 2024.
+Paid parking is in effect for all public stalls at the Lake Louise Lakeshore lot from 3 am to 7 pm, from May 16 to October 13, 2025.

 Where is paid parking required?

-Paid parking is required at the Lake Louise Lakeshore Day-Use Area, in all public stalls.
+Paid parking is required in all public stalls at the Lake Louise Lakeshore lot.
 Parks Canada does not charge for parking in other areas in the community of Lake Louise.

 What is the pay parking fee?

-Please visit our fees page for more information.
+Please visit the fees page for this information: pay parking fee.

 Are drop offs allowed?

 Parking can be paid for at the Lake Louise Lakeshore lot on the payment machines that have been installed in the parking lot.
 Parking cannot be paid for in advance at the Banff East gate.
-Pay stations at the Lake Louise Lakeshore will also provide the option to purchase a park entry pass while paying for a parking permit.
+Pay stations at the Lake Louise Lakeshore lot will also provide the option to purchase a national park entry pass.

 The Lake Louise Lakeshore parking lot will operate on a pay-by-plate system, so be sure to remember to take a photo of your license plate!
-You do not need to return to your vehicle to display your parking permit.
+You do not need to return to your vehicle to display your paid parking confirmation.

 Can I park my car overnight in the Lake Louise Lakeshore parking lot?